yingj4/audioPipelineDecoding/README.md

 Part of [ILLIXR](https://github.com/ILLIXR/ILLIXR), the Illinios Extended Reality Benchmark Suite.
 The audio pipeline is responsible for both recording and playing back spatialized audio for XR.

+# Installation

+    make solo.dbg
+    # make solo.opt for profiling

+# Usage

+    ./solo.dbg <number of 1024-sample-block to process> <optional: decode/encode>

+1. Number of blocks to process is a required parameter.
+2. decode/encode specifies the different audio processing procedures to take on, which is specificially designed for profiling.
+No output would be generated.

+If encode or decode is not specified, the code will do both encode and decode on preset input sound sample files and generate a spatialized output audio at `output.wav`.

+## Example:

+    ./solo.dbg 500

+This will generate a ~10 seconds spatialized audio output from two sound samples under `./sample/`

+    ./solo.dbg 2000 encode

+This will encode 2000 sample blocks of audio input into ambisonics format.

+## Notes

+The input and output are hardcoded to be 48000 sample rate, 16-bit PCM wav file.

+Also if you want to hear the output sound, limit the process sample blocks so that the output is not longer than input!
+Otherwise, garbage sound samples would be generated.

 # Components

 ## libspatialaudio